abtion/guidelines/behaviour_and_protocol/values.md

 ## Collective accountability
 - Work end-to-end.
 We need to be able to impact as much of the project as possible.
 - T-shape profiles.
 We still have roles, and they know about areas surrounding their expertise.
-- Integrated Q&A. The team takes direct responsibility for the work they've created.
+- Integrated QA.
+The team takes direct responsibility for the work they've created.

 ## Collective contribution
 - Pairing.
 Team members work simultaneously on the same tasks.